bitmovin/bitmovin-go/examples/Stream Conditions.md

 > _if Input.Height >= 1080_

+## Conjunction and Disjunction

-You can also define AND or OR Conjunctions by chaining the Conditions together:
+You can also define logical Conjunctions and Disjunctions (AND and OR) by chaining the Conditions together:

 ```
 models.NewAndConjunction(